beeverycreative/beethefirst-software/readme.txt

-The development is happens on "development" branch here: https://github.com/beeverycreative/beethefirst-software/tree/development
+The development happens on "develop" branch here: https://github.com/beeverycreative/beethefirst-software/tree/develop

-How to build on Linux (builds BEESOFT for Linux, MAC OS and Windows):
+~~How to build on Linux (builds BEESOFT for Linux, MAC OS and Windows)~~
 NOTE: there are tools ont the list that we use for development of even other projects.

 #Install JDK 8: